seetadev/fil-token-gated-dapp-de-storage/README.md

-# web3-medical-invoice-token-gated
+# web3-medical-invoice
-Web3 Medical Invoice - token gated features
+Web3 Medical Invoice
 ## Prerequisites

 Ensure you have the following installed on your machine: